santhoshtr/tofudetector/README.md

 tofudetector
 ============

-Measure the rendering capacity for language scripts in a client browser context by detecting tofu
+Measure the rendering capacity for language scripts in a client browser context by detecting tofu.